theycantrevealus/horas/README.md

 ## License

-Distributed under the APACHE 2.0 License.
-See `LICENSE.txt` for more information.
+Distributed under the <a href="https://github.com/theycantrevealus/horas?tab=Apache-2.0-1-ov-file">APACHE 2.0 License</a>.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <hr />